expectocode/pagong/README.md

 ### Naming convention

 The names for the metadata keys or classes to be used in the CSS should generally be the obvious thing you would expect.
+Check the source code to be sure :)

 ## License